How To Get Enough Protein

 Which leads me to the next section…

-I don’t know a single guy who regularly works out and doesn’t take any sort of protein supplementation.
+I don’t know a single person who regularly works out and doesn’t take any sort of protein supplementation.
 Taking protein supplements has become almost a necessity for someone looking to routinely hit high numbers of protein every day.

 Not to say that it isn’t possible to get all of your protein from whole food sources alone…